 The CCEE Theory of Action is the foundation upon which all our work has been built.
 The Continuous Improvement (CI) work is no exception.
 The capacity building around continuous improvement was meant to impact the way decisions are made in local education agencies (LEA) who are seeking to increase outcomes for students.
-The teams were given a variety of continuous improvement models and organizational change frameworks to choose from.
-Models and frameworks were chosen by CCEE based on the current research and practice related to organizational improvement: The DMAIC Model (p.
-12), ADDIE Model (p.
-13), Model of Improvement-PDSA Cycle (p.
-14), FADE Model (p.
-15), and LEAN Transformation Framework (p.
-16).

-So, the pilot partnership experience focused on the building capacity of the team (superintendent, cabinet member/district To assist the pilot partners in deciding on the improvement administrator, principal, and teacher leader) to implement model for use for their journey, we conducted an activity about each model that included ample time for thought and continuous improvement while implementing a high leverage change action.
-We began with a profound respect for the LEA reflection (p.
-19).
-Teams were split into groups by CI model by not selecting just one continuous improvement model but placed around the room.
-Each group had a poster upon which providing the leaders with many different models to choose they were to reflect on the CI Model, noting what was missing from with the understanding that not one model was perfect based on the pilot partner needs, what was already perfect. to meet the diverse needs of all LEAs.
-Ultimately the LEAs and what they might change were they to use to improve. participating in the pilot partnership adopted the Model of With individuals on each team, now immersed in each Improvement-PDSA Cycle (Taylor, 2014) (p.
-14) which has model, teams were given the opportunity to choose the CI been use throughout the health care system.
+So, the pilot partnership experience focused on the building capacity of the team (superintendent, cabinet member/district administrator, principal, and teacher leader) to implement continuous improvement while implementing a high leverage change action.
+We began with a profound respect for the LEA by not selecting just one continuous improvement model but providing the leaders with many different models to choose from with the understanding that not one model was perfect to meet the diverse needs of all LEAs.
+Ultimately the LEAs participating in the pilot partnership adopted the Model of Improvement-PDSA Cycle (Taylor, 2014) (p.
+14) which has been use throughout the health care system.

-model that would work best for them and their LEA using the The CCEE team sought to get teams more acclimated with CI Model Analysis Template (p.
-19).
-They were then asked to CI through various actions, including reading articles like, choose one of the models and independently reflect on the Getting Better Together by Kristen MacConnell and Stacey model and think about how it may be adjusted to better meet Caillier (p.
-21), and books like, How to Succeed with Continthe needs of their LEA.
-It was clear that the pilot partners uous Improvement by Joakin Ahlstrom.
-The team felt providwanted to adjust the language in the cycle to connect with ing more and more examples and information about CI would other professional learning experiences already occurring in deepen the understanding of Cl.
-So, the team used various the LEA. discussion frames including the Three Levels of Text protocol (p.
-28)
+The CCEE team sought to get teams more acclimated with CI through various actions, including reading articles like, Getting Better Together by Kristen MacConnell and Stacey Caillier (p.
+21), and books like, How to Succeed with Continuous Improvement by Joakin Ahlstrom.
+The team felt providing more and more examples and information about CI would deepen the understanding of CI.
+So, the team used various discussion frames including the Three Levels of Text protocol (p.
+28).